boldflight/BibleConverter/test_EPUB/output/Amos.md

 Make a public display of your voluntary offerings!
 For you love to do this, you Israelites.”
+The Sovereign Lord is speaking.

+[6] “But surely I gave you no food to eat in all your cities;
-The Sovereign Lord is speaking. you lacked food everywhere you lived.
+you lacked food everywhere you lived.
 Still you did not come back to me.”
 The Lord is speaking

+[7] “I withheld rain from you three months before the harvest.
 I gave rain to one city, but not to another.
 One field would get rain, but the field that received no rain dried up.
 [8] People from two or three cities staggered into one city to get water, but remained thirsty.
 Still you did not come back to me.”
 The Lord is speaking

+[9] “I destroyed your crops with blight and disease.
 Locusts kept devouring your orchards, vineyards, fig trees, and olive trees.
 Still you did not come back to me.”
 The Lord is speaking

+[10] “I sent against you a plague like one of the Egyptian plagues.
 I killed your young men with the sword, along with the horses you had captured.
 I made the stench from the corpses rise up into your nostrils.
 Still you did not come back to me.”
 The Lord is speaking

+[11] “I overthrew some of you the way God overthrew Sodom and Gomorrah.
 You were like a burning stick snatched from the flames.
 Still you did not come back to me.”
 The Lord is speaking

+[12] “Therefore this is what I will do to you, Israel.
 Because I will do this to you, prepare to meet your God, Israel!”

+[13] For here he is!
 He formed the mountains and created the wind.
 He reveals his plans to men.
 He turns the dawn into darkness